metalbear-co/metalbear.co/content/en/blog/mirrord-internals/index.md

 ## Mirroring network traffic & web servers 💻

 I want to do a quick walkthrough of how a simple webserver would work when run with mirrord and how this led me to find my first bug!
-So, in general, web servers implement the flow of creating a socket and accepting connections on it by making the following system calls sequentially -  `socket`, `bind`, `listen`, `accept`.
+So, in general, web servers implement the flow of creating a socket and accepting connections on it by making the following system calls sequentially -  `socket`, `bind`, `listen`, `accept`[^2].
-Referring to the notes on the Linux manual for [listen](https://man7.org/linux/man-pages/man2/listen.2.html#NOTES):

-We discuss these system calls in detail and how mirrord handles them.
+Referring to the notes on the Linux manual for [listen](https://man7.org/linux/man-pages/man2/listen.2.html#NOTES), we discuss these system calls in detail and how mirrord handles them.

 ### socket